TheArchitect2000/bkc_node_ethereum_testnet/Cardano.md

 # Cardano stake pool
 ###### How to build cardano Relay server

-1. Prepare cardano-node and make it executable
+1. Prepare cardano-node and make it executable.
 Step 1: Prepare a machine with the operating Ubuntu system.

 Step 2: Update and install packages.